andrechristikan/ack-nestjs-boilerplate-docs/features/language.md

 ### Direct

-Or we want to direct use, here example for that
+Or, if we want to use it directly, here's an example.

 ```typescript
 import { Message } from 'src/message/message.decorator';